negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

         draw_module_hyperparameter_info=False,
         graph_name='graph1_first')

-Redrawing the initial graph for the search space (i.e., after having made any choices for hyperparameters), we see that that now there exists a single hyperparameter associated to activations of all dense modules.
+Redrawing the initial graph for the search space, we see that that now there is a single hyperparameter associated to activations of all dense modules.

 Expressing dependencies between hyperparameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We have implemented another useful language features for hyperparameters, namely dependent hyperparameters, which allows us to express an hyperparameter whose value is a function of the value of other hyperparameters.
-We will adapt our running example for writing a search space where the value of the number of hidden units for the second layer of the network is twice as many as the number of hidden units for the first dense layer.
+A dependent hyperparameters has its value assigned as a function of the values of other hyperparameters.
+We will adapt our running example by making the number of hidden units of the second layer of the network twice as large as the number of hidden units of the first layer.
+This allows us to naturally encode a more restricted search space.

 .. code:: python